Ashto10/voting-app/README.md

 1. Ability to see other's profiles
 1. Track who voted on what (for moderation purposes)
 1. Comment system
+1. Come up with an actual visual layout

 --------------------------
 Made by [Gustavo Guarino](https://www.gustavoguarino.com)